GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 # TEMPLATE

 This is a starting point to clone a new RGL language.
 It has some pre-populated lincats and lins, mostly in the `Noun` module, but also a few minimal things for verbs and sentences.

-**Note that this is not 100% just strings.** Some of the categories have a more complex lincat, like an inflection table with `Number` or `Person` as a parameter.
-In addition, the modules contain comments and suggestions aimed for new grammarians.
+This README contains a guided tour of lincats and lins to implement first, and the modules also contain comments and suggestions aimed for new grammarians.

 **If you want a 100% just strings template**, you can find that in [github.com/daherb/gf-rgl-template](https://github.com/daherb/gf-rgl-template).
 If you choose the string-only template, you can still read this document for suggestions about implementation order.

 - [How to use this tutorial](#how-to-use-this-tutorial)
 - [Guided tour: what to implement first?](#guided-tour-what-to-implement-first)